timbeaudet/knowledge_base/notes/marketing_game.md

 - Don’t write the backstory of your game world.
 - Don’t put images, especially moving ones, between each feature point.
 [Forza](https://store.steampowered.com/app/1293830/Forza_Horizon_4/)

+### **Yucky** Steam Behaviors that Seem to Give an Edge

+- List your game as free-to-play even if it is not out yet, people may click and then wishlist.
+- Update the "release date" to pop back up the lists as if newly released.

 ---

 ## How to use Twitter